Cloud-Architekt/cloud-architekt.github.io/_posts/2020-09-19-auditing-of-msi-and-service-principals.md

     Therefore fallback to Service principals with keys or secrets is sometimes necessary.
 - No sign-in log events to audit the authentication requests (and sign-in attempts)

-Particularly the last point was one of the most requested feature.
+Particularly the last point was one of the most requested features.
 This is not only necessary for troubleshooting, it's also important from aspects of security, compliance and comprehensive (privileged) identity audit.

 This seems to be also the reason for several Azure Feedback/User voice posts that exists: